The role of twins in computing planar supports of hypergraphs: Introduction

-\looseness=-1 More generally, we can construct hypergraphs with \(\ell\)~twins that allow for subdivision drawings but cease doing so when removing one of the twins.
+\looseness=-1 More generally, we can construct hypergraphs with \(\ell\)~twins that allow for a planar support but cease doing so when removing one of the twins.
 However, the number of hyperedges in the construction grows with~$\ell$.
-It is thus natural to ask whether there is a function~$\psi\colon \mathbb{N} \to \mathbb{N}$ such that, in each hypergraph with $m$~hyperedges, we can forget all but $\psi(m)$~twins while maintaining the property of having a subdivision drawing.
-Using well-quasi orderings, one can relatively easily prove the \emph{existence} of such a function~$\psi$ (see Appendix\nobreakspace \ref {sec:nonuni-fpt}), yet finding a closed form for~$\psi$ turned out to be surprisingly difficult: so far we could only compute a concrete upper bound when considering a second parameter~$r$ measuring the number of ``layers'' in the drawing.
-A small number~$r$ of layers, however, is a relevant special case~\cite{BCPS11,BKMSV11}.
+It is thus natural to ask whether there is a function~$\psi\colon \mathbb{N} \to \mathbb{N}$ such that, in each hypergraph with $m$~hyperedges, we can forget all but $\psi(m)$~twins while maintaining the property of having a planar support.
+Using well-quasi orderings, one can prove the \emph{existence} of such a function~$\psi$ (see \cref{sec:nonuni-fpt}), yet finding a closed form for~$\psi$ turned out to be surprisingly difficult: so far we could only compute a concrete upper bound when considering a second parameter, the outerplanarity number~$r$ of the desired planar support.
+A graph is \emph{\loutp} if it admits a planar embedding (without edge crossings) which has the property that, after $\lrs$ times of removing all vertices on the outer face, we obtain an empty graph.
+The outerplanarity number~$r$ of the support roughly translates to the number of layers in a corresponding drawing which can be seen by examining the construction of a subdivision drawing from a support given by Kaufmann, Kreveld, and Speckmann~\cite[p.~401]{KKS08} for example.
+Formally, we study the following problem (special cases of which were also considered previously~\cite{BCPS11,BKMSV11}):

-\looseness=-1 We study subdivision drawings from a combinatorial point of view, exploiting the fact that it is equivalent for a hypergraph to have a subdivision drawing and to have a support that is planar~\cite{JP87}.
-Herein, a \emph{support} for a hypergraph~$\Hyp = (\HV, \HE)$ is a graph~$G$ on the same vertex set as~$\Hyp$ such that each hyperedge~$F \in \HE$ induces a connected subgraph~$G[F]$.
-The outerplanarity number~$r$ of the support roughly translates to the number of layers in a corresponding drawing:\footnote{We refer to \citet{KKS08} for a method to obtain a subdivision drawing from a planar support.} An \loutp\ graph admits a planar embedding (without edge crossings) which has the property that, after removing $\lrs$ times all vertices on the outer face, we obtain an empty graph.
-Similar restrictions were studied before~\cite{BCPS11,BKMSV11}.
-Formally, we study the following problem.